seerge/g-helper/README.md

 ## Main features

 1. Switch between built-in system **Performance modes** Silent / Balanced / Turbo and apply default fan curves
-2. Seamless (!) switch between Eco / Standard or Ultimate **GPU modes**
+2. Switch between Eco / Standard or Ultimate **GPU modes**
 3. Change laptop screen refresh rate - 60hz or your maximum (120hz, 144hz, etc depending on the model) with display overdrive (OD)
 4. View default fan profiles for every mode and **auto apply** custom ones
 5. Control keyboard backlit animation and colors
 6. Set battery charge limit to preserve battery health
 7. Monitor CPU temperature, fan speeds and battery discharge rate
 8. **Automatically switch to Eco(iGPU)/60hz on battery** and back to Standard(GPU)/120hz modes when plugged
-9. Support for FN+F5 to cycle through performance modes (with OSD notification) and FN+F4 to cycle through keeyboard animation modes
+9. Support for FN+F5 to cycle through performance modes (with OSD notification) and FN+F4 to cycle through keyboard animation modes
 10. Basic keybindings for M3 and M4 keys
 11. Turn cpu turbo boost on/off with one checkbox to keep temps cooler

 Designed and developed for Asus Zephyrus G14 2022 (with AMD Radeon iGPU and dGPU).
 But could and should potentially work for G14 of 2021 and 2020, G15, X FLOW, and other ROG models for relevant and supported features.

-To keep autoswitching and hotkeys work app needs to stay in running in tray.
+To keep auto switching and hotkeys working the app needs to stay in running in the tray.
 It doesn't consume any resources.

 ## Performance Profile switching

 Profiles are **same** as in Armory Crate (as they are stored in bios), including default fan curves

-1. Silent (minimal or no fans, 70W PPT total, up to 45W PPT to CPU)
+1. Silent (minimal or no fans, 70W PPT total, up to 45W PPT to CPU) + Best power efficiency setting in windows
-2. Balanced (balanced fans, 100W PPT total, up to 45W PPT to CPU)
+2. Balanced (balanced fans, 100W PPT total, up to 45W PPT to CPU) + Balanced setting in windows
-3. Turbo (intense fans, 125W PPT total, up to 80W PPT to CPU)
+3. Turbo (intense fans, 125W PPT total, up to 80W PPT to CPU) + Best performance setting in windows

 PPTs are shown for G14 2022, for other models PPTs will be different as they are set in bios.